sharathvutpala/readme/README.md

 # Shararth's README

-I am aware of readme for a project but this is the first time i heard about readme of a person.
-I was introduced to this concept by my Brother/Guide/Mentor/Manager.
-I hope this is an opportunity for you to know about me in workplace and in general.
+I am aware of readme for a project but this is the first time i am writing a readme of a person.
+I hope this is an opportunity for you to know about me in workplace.

 ### Me in Workplace
 * Equally comfortable working as a member of a team and independently